frithnanth/perl6-Archive-Libarchive/README.md

 When extracting files from an archive this method does all the dirty work.
 If used in the first form it extracts all the files.
 The second form takes a callback function, which receives a Archive::Libarchive::Entry object.
+The callback function receives a Archive::Libarchive::Entry object.

+For example, this will extract only the file whose name is `test2`:

+`$a.extract: sub (Archive::Libarchive::Entry $e --> Bool) { $e.pathname eq 'test2' };`

 In both cases one can specify the directory into which the files will be extracted.